leftrightleft/skills-secret-scanning/.github/steps/2-tbd.md

 ### :keyboard: Activity 2: Review a secret scanning alert

-In this activity, we will explore the alert UI.
-We'll review the validity of the secret and indentify where the secret was detected in the repository.
+In this activity, you will explore the alert UI.
+You'll review the validity of the secret and indentify where the secret was detected in the repository.
 Open the **Amazon AWS Access Key ID** alert.

 **Alert status:** This section identifies the current status of the alert (open or closed) and identifies when the alert was first detected.